giuliandrimba/aquarela/aquarela.md

 #### Running

-To run your sketch on a high-resolution canvas in the server, run `npm run dist`.
+To run your sketch on a high-resolution canvas in the server, run `npm run server`.

-To run your sketch in a browser, run `npm start`.
+To run your sketch in a browser, run `npm run browser`.